nishant-rajput/nishant-rajput/README.md

 <h1>Hello! <img src="https://github.com/sciencepal/sciencepal/blob/master/assets/Hi.gif" width="29px"> </h1>
 <p>
-  I am <b>Nishant</b>, a software developer currently building a community at my college to encourage information sharing and increase technical awareness and to minimise misinformation. <br><br>I like to know more about current trends in technologies and particularly interested in clouds.
+  I am <b>Nishant</b>, a software developer currently building a community at my college to encourage information sharing and increase technical awareness and to minimise misinformation. <br><br>I like to learn more about current trends in technologies and am particularly interested in AWS and Linux.
 I believe in learning from others.

 </p>